nycbeardo/myeleventyblog/About.md

 <br>
 <h2>Who Am I?</h2>
 <br>
-<p>As a <span class="realistic-marker-highlight">Creative Technologist</span> based in New York City, my passions/areas of focus include <span class="realistic-marker-highlight">web development,</span>
+<p>As a <span class="realistic-marker-highlight">Frontend Technologist</span> based in Brooklyn NY, my passions/areas of focus include <span class="realistic-marker-highlight">web development,</span>
- creative coding, interface design, and tech design education for underrepresented groups.</p>
+ creative coding, interface design, and tech education for underrepresented groups.</p>
 <h2>Credence</h2>
 <br>
 I believe in the idea that good design and accessible technology that is easy to use, provides a enjoyable experience and most importantly has <span class="realistic-marker-highlight">social impact</span> for society at large.